The possible risks associated with the different sleeping practices of the child

 What are the consequences of plagiocephaly?

 The presence of plagiocephaly can be a marker of developmental delay, which implies a need for screening.
-Mandibular asymmetry (facial asymmetry) can also be an anatomical consequence of cranial deformity.
+Mandibular asymmetry (facial asymmetry) can also be an anatomical consequence of cranial deformation.
 In addition, plagiocephaly can cause ophthalmological complications (visual field abnormalities), scoliosis, but also a higher frequency of otitis media (although not statistically significant).

 article sleep photo